 2501 15th Ave.
 W., Seattle / 206-285-2200

 Hours: Times vary per season.
-Course can be rented by the hour.
-Check the times online.
+The course can be rented by the hour.
+Check the schedule online.

 11928 Beverly Park Rd., Bldg.
 C, Everett / 360-217-412

-Hours: Open most days (check hours for specific times).
+Hours: Open some days during the winter (check hours for specific times) and fully open in April.

 1113 N. Meridian, Puyallup / 253-848-1153